We're an affiliate

 Guava is packed with natural sugars and carbohydrates, which are bad for dogs when consumed in excess.

-While a little amount of sugar can be beneficial for providing energy, overindulgence may lead to adverse effects.
+While a small amount of sugar can be beneficial for providing energy, overindulgence may lead to adverse effects.

 According to data from USDA, common guava fruit contains approximately 8.9g of sugar and 14g of carbohydrates per 100g.